 All communications to students will be done primarily via your official student email provided by the College.
 Students should not use the College address for private mail.
-Administrative staff will alert you by email of any internal mail received by the Department/School.
 It is important to check your email account daily for important communication.
-Important information will be communicated to you directly via your email or to Moodle it is important you also check Moodle announcements regularly.
+Important information will be communicated to you directly via your email or to Moodle.
+It is important you also check Moodle announcements regularly.
 There can be occasions when the Department needs to contact you urgently by telephone or send you a letter by post.
 It is your responsibility to ensure that your telephone number (mobile and landline) and postal address (term-time and forwarding) are kept up to date.
 Further information about maintaining your contact information is available here.
 You can find out about how the College processes your personal data by reading the Student Data Collection notice.